opentelekomcloud/python-otcextensions/README.rst

 `Installation Page <https://docs.otc.t-systems.com/python-otcextensions/install/index.html>`_

-The OTC Extensions are hosted as the package `otcextensions` on PyPI and can be installed by pip as
+The T Cloud Public Extensions are hosted as the package `otcextensions` on PyPI and can be installed by pip as

 .. code-block: console